BrendonH18/StarWars-Using-RestAPI/README.md

 # Star Wars with React and Restful API

-Second app using React.
-Demonstrates conceptual knowledge of key React features while utilizing a Restful API.
+Second app using the React library that demonstrates knowledge of key React features and makes a Restful API.

 ## Personal Note

 As my second app using React, I used the StarWars API at https://swapi.dev/ to practice asynchronous coding principles and response handling.
 My major growth moments relate to State and Promises.
-In addition to asynchronous code, I also decided to use function-based components whereas my last app used class-based components.
+In addition to asynchronous code, I decided use function-based components whereas my last app used class-based components.
 The different syntax caused some initial concerns, but I'm glad I stuck with it until the end.

 ## Summary